-We are seeing a common and alarming trend that hotels are charging exorbitant amounts to use their WIFI for your events.
+We are seeing a common and alarming trend that hotels are charging exorbitant amounts to use their hotel event WIFI.
 Sometimes this number can be well into the thousands, but you have options and you don’t always need to layout $30k just to have event WIFI.
-WIFI fees just much like all hotel restrictions are negotiable and there are ways to cut costs!
+Hotel event WIFI fees just much like all hotel restrictions are negotiable and there are ways to cut costs!

-Video Transcription – How to Save on Hotel WIFI
+Video Transcription – How to Save on Hotel Event WIFI

 How’s it going, Endless fans?
 It’s another Wednesday, which means it’s Whiteboard Wednesday time, and we’re gonna be talking about how we can distill and make a complex topic very simple, so much that I can get it up on a whiteboard.
 Today we’re talking about how to save money on hotel WIFI.
 So let’s jump right on in.
 About 10 years ago, maybe seven years ago, maybe even five years ago, there used to be this saying that got said all the time around the industry, that if you don’t use our hotel AV, there’ll be some sort of fees associated.
 We call it hotel restrictions or hotel AV restrictions or in-house AV restrictions, very, very common.
 You might know this from babysitting fees, electrical fees, all those sorts of things to make it harder to not use the in-house AV company.